-This article provides an accessible explaination of the "proof-of-work" consensus algorithm as used in Bitcoin, Ethereum and many other cryptocurrencies.
+This article provides an accessible explanation of the "proof-of-work" consensus algorithm as used in Bitcoin, Ethereum and many other cryptocurrencies.
 It does not assume expertise with computer science or cryptography, however is targeted at a technical audience.

 The Bitcoin protocol was first described by Satoshi Nakamoto (2008).
 In 2009, the first implementation of the Bitcoin protocol emerged as the ledger of the now US$276 bitcoin (BTC) cryptocurrency (notice that the protocol has a capital "B" whilst the currency does not).
 The bitcoin blockchain is a transaction ledger, where transactions are ordered into blocks, and the blocks into a chain: